thomaskellough/thomaskellough.github.io/Content/posts/04-requesting-data-from-an-api-02.md

 }
 ```

-Then inside your API request closure you can add
+Then inside your API request closure, you can add

 ```
 self.loadImage(urlString: apod.url)